Graphic of finger about to push ETF button on digital screen

 When weighing up the pros and cons of ETFs, it's important to consider your approach to investing.
 Do you want to play an active role in your investment, and have you compared ETFs to other investment opportunities?

-Some potential ETF pros include:
+ETF pros

 • Diversification – a single ETF unit can provide immediate investment diversification.
 For instance, an ETF that tracks the S&P/NZX 50 Index will provide access to the index's range of stocks in one go, rather than having to make individual investments.